Ethical Consumer Magazine has some handy tips for Moral Fibres readers on making ethical investments.

 What Is an Innovative Finance ISA?

-Innovative Finance ISAs (IF ISAs) are a relatively new savings product introduced in 2016.
-It offer investors an alternative to the traditional Cash and Stocks and Shares
+Innovative Finance ISAs (IF ISAs) are a relatively new savings product, introduced in 2016.
+It offers investors an alternative to the traditional Cash and Stocks and Shares

 They are great news for ethical consumers who are looking to use their savings for the benefit of society and the environment.
 This is because they offer the potential to invest in fully transparent ethical projects.

 An IF ISA is essentially a way to invest in projects and businesses via a crowdfunding platform such as Abundance or Lendahand.
 Potentially this gives you total control over where your money is invested.
 The good news is you can invest in some of the projects for as little as £5, making it an easy way for new ethical investors to test the water.